 I wanted to give the ornament a more finished off look.
 To do that, I tied a simple piece of thin ribbon around the loop.
 It’s tied in a knot and then a bow.

-- Add a gem or some other small item to help cover the area where the ribbon is cut
+- Glue on a gem or some other small item to help cover the area where the ribbon is cut.

 If you prefer, you can cut the ribbon into strips before wrapping it.
 I found that keeping it one long piece was not only quicker, but it seemed to help to keep the ribbon taut.